Activities & Events

 The Student Council is made up of elected representatives of the student body.
 Meetings are regularly held when students have the chance to discuss any matters of concern and to make suggestions about the academic and social life of the College.
 The Student Council also arranges debates and discussions among students relating to current affairs and ethical issues.

-Every year, in June, we hold a graduation ceremony for students who have finished their examinations and are leaving the college.
+Every year, we hold a graduation ceremony for students who have finished their examinations and are leaving the college.
 With good food, drinks, live music and a smart dress code, this wonderful event enables students and staff to say their goodbyes in style and celebrate the end of examinations together.
 Prizes are awarded to those students who have contributed to the College community throughout the year (for example, fund raising for charity) or have been nominated by teachers for outstanding progress in their subjects.